Police officer hit by train while trying to save man on tracks

 The man on the railway lines was also injured but they are not believed to be life-threatening.
 He was taken to the same hospital.

-British Transport Police Chief Constable Kate Meynell said: “This is a truly devastating incident that has left one of our officers very poorly in hospital.
+Chief Constable Kate Meynell said: “This is a truly devastating incident that has left one of our officers very poorly in hospital.
 We are supporting his family and ensuring that he gets all the care and support he needs.

 “This was also extremely traumatic for all those who attended the scene, some of whom provided immediate medical assistance while the ambulance was on its way.